StopMalwareContent/Extension/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: '(put a title for your feature request here)'
+title: "(put a title for your feature request here)"
 labels: feature request
-assignees:
-- Nitrrine
+assignees: Nitrrine
-- KTrain5169

 ---